 Students are generally aware that they need to ask questions when conducting any form of research.
-However, when conducting primary research in the field, this often translates into the feeling that they must have respondents in front of them and ask these people questions.
-This is frequently a result of concern to get the most from those people involved, based on an awareness that time with respondents will be limited.
-What students may not realise is that it is not always necessary to ask respondents questions directly.
-It is possible to conduct successful research while merely observing what those being researched are actually doing.
+However, when conducting primary research in the field, this often translates into the feeling that they must have respondents and ask these people questions.
+This is frequently a result of concern to get the most from those people involved, based on